-(US\$1.3 million).
-Each unit consisted of one common share and one-half of a common share purchase warrant.
-Each warrant is exercisable at a price of CAD\$3.21 per underlying common share for a period of three years from the closing of the private placements.
+In November 2019, we issued 1,252,006 equity units at CAD\$1.33 per unit pursuant to a private placement for gross proceeds of CAD\$1.7 million (US\$1.3 million).
+Each equity unit consisted of one common share and one common share purchase warrant.
+Each warrant is exercisable at a price of CAD\$1.40 per underlying common share for a period of three years from the closing of the private placement.